itzj0eblack/SamDos/README.md

-This is a basic DoS (Denial of Service) script written in Python.
+# Basic DoS (Denial of Service) script written in Python.

  It creates multiple threads that send repeated HTTP requests to a target IP or domain, simulating a simple DoS attack.

 📦 Features
 	•	Sends HTTP GET requests to a target